 Your website or blog is fundamentally a contract between you, your customers, your users, and your visitors.
-You are accountable for the content you put on your website or blog.
-Consequently, you open yourself to fines and lawsuits for such things as:
+You are accountable for the content that you put on your website or blog.
+Consequently you open yourself to fines and lawsuits for things like:

 - Posting copyrighted content that belongs to others